satym07/CBT-CIP/README.md

-# 🌸 Iris Dataset – EDA & Classification
+# 🌸 Iris Flower – EDA & Classification

 This project uses the Iris dataset to:
 - Visualize feature relationships with a pair plot